david-brt/loadingSnake/README.md

 ## Motivation

 In 2016, Google introduced Material Design to Youtube.
 Though it made the website look cleaner, it also removed a feature.
-Pressing an arrow key while a video was loading turned the loading spinner into a snake.
+Pressing an arrow key while a video was loading let you play the classic Snake game.
 The aim of this  extension is to recreate this Easter egg as well as to add additional features.

 ## Features